The SARS CoV-2 RT-PCR test. A sample is gathered by nasal swab.

 When can I return to campus if I have tested positive for COVID-19 and have been instructed to self-isolate?

 Written approval is required before any UH community member may return to campus after self-isolation.
 The timing of your return depends on whether you have exhibited Coronavirus Symptoms or not.
 See Completion of Self-Quarantine/Isolation for the process and considerations for determining when a return to campus is allowed.

 If you are diagnosed with COVID-19, do not come to campus (even if you are symptom-free).
-Follow the guidance -- What to Do If I’m Sick.
+Follow the CDC Guidance on What to Do If You Are Sick.

 What should I do if I have had close contact with a person who tested positive for COVID-19 or is suspected/presumed to have COVID-19?

 Follow the protocol described in Potential Exposure to Coronavirus.

 Do I need a negative test or doctor’s note to be able to return to campus after a positive test and self-isolation?

 No, the university does not require a negative test or a doctor's note or request negative lab results for return to work/class/campus nor is this type of test-based strategy recommended by the CDC.
 However, you must first be approved to return to campus before resuming your normal school, work and related activities.
 To initiate the process to return to campus following a positive COVID-19 diagnoses, complete the form Request to Return to Campus.

 No. Patients who do not have a primary care physician can be evaluated and tested at the Lone Star Circle of Care @ UH clinic in the Health 2 building on campus; appointments can be scheduled at 877-800-5722.